The Xometry app works best with JavaScript enabled!

 Xometry Image

-Electrostatic dissipative materials like ABS-ESD7 are excellent choices for parts where mitigating static discharge is essential.
-Electronic housings, fixtures, connectors, and other components can all benefit from using these materials.
+Xometry makes it easy to quote and order custom parts made from electrostatic dissipative materials like ABS-ESD7 and Formlabs ESD.
+These materials are excellent choices for parts where mitigating static discharge is essential.
+Electronic housings, fixtures, connectors, and other components can all benefit from ESD-safe materials.
 The most suitable option for your application will depend on factors such as part size, resolution requirements, order quantity, and cost.
-Visit the Xometry Instant Quoting Engine® for an instant quote on your ESD-safe components today!

 picture of Joel Schadegg